 The CHF Whitelist shall never include Device IDs for a CHF, a GPF or an ESME and shall only include the Device ID for a GSME where that GSME communicates with the GPF using a ZigBee network.

+Post Migration Configuration

+NOT USED

-Requirements specific to GroupID = “CA”
+Requirements specific to GroupID = “CA” or “CB”

-This Section 14 specifies the requirements which are specific to processing in relation to SMETS1Installations where GroupID =”CA”.
+This Section 14 specifies the requirements which are specific to processing in relation to SMETS1Installations where GroupID =”CA” or “CB”.

 Pre-enrolment Configuration Requirements